Black, Monica

 In 2014, I was awarded the Berlin Prize by the American Academy in Berlin.
 I have also been a fellow of Princeton University’s Shelby Cullom Davis Center.
 The American Council of Learned Societies and the National Endowment for the Humanities have supported my research.

-I was elected to the executive board of the German Studies Association in 2022.
-Since 2019, I have served as editor of the journal Central European History, and since 2021 as review editor for the American Historical Review.
-I am an advisor to the George L. Mosse Series in the History of European Culture, Sexuality, and Ideas of the University of Wisconsin Press.
+I am a member of the advisory board of the George L. Mosse Series in the History of European Culture, Sexuality, and Ideas.
+From 2019 to 2024, I was editor of the journal Central European History, and from 2021 to 2024, a review editor for the American Historical Review.
+From 2022 to 2024, I served on the executive board of the German Studies Association.
 I am a member of the American Association of University Professors’ Committee T on college & university governance.
-From 2021 to 2023, I served as Associate Director of the University of Tennessee’s Humanities Center (UTHC).
+From 2021 to 2023, I served as Associate Director of the University of Tennessee’s Humanities Center.

 Education